 After decades of service in China, the 15th Regiment arrived back on U.S. soil March 24, 1938.
 The soldiers spent their time escorting Chinese supply boats upriver and tracking down headhunters.
 The homecoming was similar in style to those in World War I as the USAT Grant came ashore with 808 enlisted men and officers, and 417 wives and children.

-The Army still used Calvary and had horses to pull artillery, and ranked 39th in the world for military strength.
+The Army still used Cavalry and had horses to pull artillery, and ranked 39th in the world for military strength.
 That low ranking didn't bode well for the ongoing war in Europe.
-The Calvary was 50,000 strong in 1939 and the nation was not ready for a war.
+The Cavalry was 50,000 strong in 1939 and the nation was not ready for a war.

 1940: Selective Training and Service Act

-The U.S. Army stained to gain greatly by the Selective Training and Service Act of 1940, which called for every man between 21 and 45 years old to register for the draft.
-Even though it was peacetime, the government believed that there would be a call for war soon.
+The Selective Training and Service Act of 1940 called for every man between 21 and 45 years old to register for the draft.
+Even though it was peacetime, the government believed there would be a call for war soon.
 That same year, height standards for the Army dropped down to 5 feet (from 5 feet and 3 inches in 1923).

 1942: Dogs Defense group founded